night-slayer18/multibridge/EXAMPLE.md

    npm start
    ```

-This example demonstrates how to use the `multibrige` package to manage multiple databases without writing separate code for each database connection or query execution.
+This example demonstrates how to use the `multibridge` package to manage multiple databases without writing separate code for each database connection or query execution.
 The central database contains the required configuration to identify which database to connect to, allowing you to focus on your application logic.